Simo

 after sediment, after dust.

 When politicians say “it’s time to heal”, they usually mean it’s time for the people to settle down.
-I’m at a grabby point in my life, a second infancy, everything has become moral, all at once.
-I’m looking to have a specific type of play.
-I’m looking to heal harder, looking to rest only if it perpetuates work, looking to ultimately commit a larger ritual, looking to be stricter around belonging, looking to be an equal opponent, speak endlessly about energy, and make things that do disenchantment better.
+I’m at a grabby point in my life, a second infancy, everything has moral, at once.
+I’m looking to ultimately commit a larger ritual, looking to be stricter around belonging, speak endlessly about energy, and make things that do disenchantment better.

 ©2026 RIGHTS RESERVED `